Analysis of Shakira's musical work: Decade of 1990

-During the 90's with her first two international albums "Pies Descalzos" and "Dónde Están los Ladrones?"
-The first album shows a combination of sounds that start from Latin pop, alternative rock and reggae.
-Víctor Manuel García of El Tiempo declared «the lyrics are clear and the arrangements pleasant.
+During the 90's with her first two international albums, "Pies Descalzos" and "Dónde Están los Ladrones?", the former shows a combination of sounds that start from Latin pop, alternative rock and reggae.
+Víctor Manuel García of El Tiempo declared, "The lyrics are clear and the arrangements pleasant".
 The album opens with "Estoy Aquí", the first single from the album.
 The lyrics are based on Shakira's friend's failed relationship.
 Musically, it is a "contagious and melodic pop" song.
-The theme that follows, "Antología", is a ballad where she describes how she learned to "fly" and how "the traces of this love are preserved", Shakira collaborates with Howard Glasford, leader of the dancehall group Magical Beat.
-It's a reggae "shaker" song.
-A columnist for El Tiempo described Glasford's voice as "rasta". while "Pies Descalzos, Sueños Blancos" contains an "incredible sound, which is quite harmonious in start to finish.
+The theme that follows, "Antología", is a ballad where she describes how she learned to "fly" and how "the traces of this love are preserved".
+Shakira collaborates with Howard Glasford, leader of the dancehall group Magical Beat, for a reggae "shaker" song.
+A columnist for El Tiempo described Glasford's voice as "rasta", while "Pies Descalzos, Sueños Blancos" contains an "incredible sound, which is quite harmonious in start to finish.
 In "¿Dónde Estás Corazón?", Shakira uses verses inspired by Mario Benedetti, Oliverio Girondo and Pablo Neruda, her favorite poets.
 Likewise, she "creates metaphors and uses elements of nature to make analogies".
 Pies descalzos closes with "Se Quiere, Se Mata", a track that talks about the "painful issue of abortion".
-The single "Pies Descalzos, Sueños Blancos" contains various references such as the first choir that reflects on the ephemeral life of the human being through Genesis 3,19 of the Bible: The second album explores the theme of Love in its different stages it contains influences of Latin pop but with a greater presence of Latin rock than in its previous album, Within the Latin Pop in which this album is produced. album we find two subdivisions according to the sonority of each song; the album opens with "Ciega, Sordomuda", which is musically filled by typical Mexican trumpets over a disco dance loop and an electric guitar.
-The next song, "Moscas en la Casa", was inspired by the singer's troubled relationship with Puerto Rican actor Osvaldo Ríos.
-In the next track "No Creo", the singer expresses how she believes in nothing and nobody except her lover.
+The single "Pies Descalzos, Sueños Blancos" contains various references such as the first choir that reflects on the ephemeral life of the human being through Genesis 3,19 of the Bible.
+Her second major album, " Dónde Están los Ladrones?", explores the theme of love in its different stages It contains influences of Latin pop but with a greater presence of Latin rock than in its previous album.
+Within the Latin Pop in which this album is produced, we find two subdivisions according to the sonority of each song; the album opens with "Ciega, Sordomuda", which is musically filled by typical Mexican trumpets over a disco dance loop and an electric guitar.
+The later song, "Moscas en la Casa", was inspired by the singer's troubled relationship with Puerto Rican actor Osvaldo Ríos.
+In the next track, "No Creo", the singer expresses how she believes in nothing and nobody except her lover.
 The song references popular socially accepted or non-accepted norms such as herself, luck, Karl Marx, Jean-Paul Sartre, Venus and Mars, and Brian Weiss.
 The fifth song is "Inevitable".
-Lyrically, in the hard rock ballad, Shakira confesses that she does not know how to prepare coffee, does not understand football, that she must have been unfaithful at some point and that she never wears watch.
-The next track "Octavo Día" is a rock-oriented song that refers to God coming to Earth after finishing his work and discovering everything to be in ruins, and decides to quit his job and become a normal man.
+Lyrically, in the hard rock ballad, Shakira confesses her longing for a former lover despite her understanding that the relationship is ultimately over.
+The next track "Octavo Día" is a rock-oriented song that refers to God coming to Earth on the "eighth day" of creation after finishing his work, and discovering everything to be in ruins, and decides to quit his job and become a normal man.
 She also namechecks Bill Clinton and Michael Jackson.
-The following track, "Tú", lyrically expresses the sweetness of love The album's closing song "Ojos Así" is accompanied by a "Lambadalike middle eastern rhythm".
-Containing a verse in Arabic, lyrically Shakira laments that even though she has traveled from Bahrain to Beirut, she has never found eyes like her lover has.
+The following track, "Tú", lyrically expresses the sweetness of love with emotional and intimate cadence.
+The album's closing song "Ojos Así" is accompanied by a "Lambadalike middle eastern rhythm".
+Containing a verse in Arabic, Shakira describes her laments that even though she has traveled from Bahrain to Beirut, she has never found eyes like her lover has.